-The project must test the theory, not only produce plausible demos.
+The project must test the theory and expose failure modes.
 Every GCTS experiment should have pre-registered hypotheses, baselines, ablations, held-out data, no runtime oracle, and failure criteria.

 Core Experiments